Aciel07/Project-Function-Frontend/README.md

-# Ethereum ATM
+# Donation Box

-Ethereum ATM is a decentralized application (DApp) that allows users to deposit and withdraw Ether (ETH) from a smart contract using MetaMask.
-This DApp uses Solidity for the smart contract, deployed on the Ethereum blockchain, and interacts with the contract through a React-based frontend.

-## Features

-- **Connect to MetaMask**: Users can connect their MetaMask wallet to the DApp.
-- **Deposit ETH**: Users can deposit Ether (ETH) into the contract.
-- **Withdraw ETH**: Users can withdraw Ether (ETH) from the contract.
-- **View Balance**: Displays the current balance of the contract in ETH.

-## Prerequisites
+The DonationBox contract is a simple decentralized application (DApp) that allows users to donate Ether to the contract.
+The contract owner can withdraw the donated funds.
+It includes a donation function to accept Ether, a function to check the contract's balance, and a withdrawal function that only the owner can use to transfer the funds to their address.

 To run this DApp locally, you need the following installed: